 Issues We Meet and Solutions

-When we installed KubeSphere, several CRDs were created, for some reason due to testing or something, I reinstalled, and deleted some resources.
-API server panics handling requests for a CRD with OpenAPI validation with x-kubernetes-int-or-string, etcd was also panic and crashed looply.
+When we installed KubeSphere, several CRDs were created.
+Due to testing or something, I reinstalled, and deleted some resources.
+API server panicked handling requests for a CRD with OpenAPI validation with x-kubernetes-int-or-string; etcd also panicked and crashed looply.

-This bug appears in Kubernetes versions smaller v1.16.2; it is not secure to upgrade Kubernetes API version and inevitably downtime.
+This bug appears in Kubernetes versions smaller than v1.16.2; it is not secure to upgrade Kubernetes API version and it inevitably causes downtime.
 Otherwise it will not be possible to access the API; and kubectl or any controller will be terminated.

 Bugs are fixed in versions from v1.16.2 +.
-Please notice and carefully to play with production.
+Please notice and carefully play with production.

 To meet the needs of centralized management of cloud native stack, we choose to use KubeSphere to strengthen the observability on top of Kubernetes.
 Now we are able to deploy new microservices and allocate resources within minutes.
 It also helps developers accelerate the time to market.

 KubeSphere allows ZaloPay Ops Team to devote more time and efforts automating management and workflow.
 It provides smooth user experiences and features a developer-friendly web console which shields the complicated underlying logic, making it easier to manipulate infrastructure resources.
 KubeSphere represents a fast-growing open source community in the world.
 KubeSphere community helps a large number of companies and organizations to easily run their business using cloud native technologies, and solve the pain points of Kubernetes itself.

 I am a big fan of open source.
 Open source brings developers closer in the world as we can discuss our proposals and solve our problems in a public and active community.
 I believe open source is the future of software and I am trying to contribute to the community.
 I hope KubeSphere can grow the open source community and provide a better product for it.